MkVerma643/MkVerma643/README.md

 # Hi there 👋
-I'm a self-taught **Fullstack Software Developer** from India, with a passion for crafting scalable, high-performance web applications.
-My experience spans across a variety of modern technologies, with a focus on **PHP**, **Node.js**, and **Java**.
+I'm a self-taught **Full-Stack Software Developer** from India, with a passion for crafting scalable, high-performance web applications.
+My experience spans across a variety of modern technologies, with a focus on **PHP**, **Node.js**, and **Phyton**.
 I continuously explore best practices, design patterns, and architecture principles to deliver efficient and maintainable code.

 ---